Solitary waves in the Ablowitz-Ladik equation with power-law nonlinearity: Abstract

 \section{Abstract}

 We introduce a generalized version of the Ablowitz-Ladik model with a power-law nonlinearity, as a discretization of the continuum nonlinear Schr{ \"{o}}dinger equation with the same type of the nonlinearity.
-The model opens a way to study the interplay of discreteness and collapse features.
-We identify stationary states for different values of the nonlinearity exponent $\sigma $, and address changes of the stability as the frequency $\omega $ of the standing wave varies for given $\sigma $.
-A variational method is used to predict the stability changes.
-The Vakhitov-Kolokolov criterion (developed from the first principles) is derived for the model and it is used to quantify the stability changes and bistability features of the model.
-Finally, direct simulations are performed to explore the development of instabilities due to unstable branches as well as collapse-like phenomena.
+The model opens a way to study the interplay of discreteness and nonlinearity features.
+We identify stationary discrete-soliton states for different values of nonlinearity power $\sigma $, and address changes of their stability as frequency $\omega $ of the standing wave varies for given $\sigma $.
+Along with numerical methods, a variational approximation is used to predict the form of the discrete solitons, their stability changes, and bistability features by means of the Vakhitov-Kolokolov criterion (developed from the first principles).
+Development of instabilities and the resulting asymptotic dynamics are explored by means of direct simulations.